tailcallhq/tailcallhq.github.io/docs/config-generation.md

 **Q. What if I have multiple REST endpoints with different base URLs?**

-**Ans:** Use the [consolidateURL](config-generation.md#consolidateurl) parameter to identify the most common base URL among multiple REST endpoints and it will automatically select the most common base url and add it to the [@upstream](directives.md#upstream-directive) directive.
+**Answer:** Use the [consolidateURL](config-generation.md#consolidateurl) parameter to identify the most common base URL among multiple REST endpoints and it will automatically select the most common base url and add it to the [@upstream](directives.md#upstream-directive) directive.
 Here is an example:

   <Tabs>
   <TabItem value="json" label="JSON">